 Source: PM Knowledge Hub

 Even for agile projects, we can still see the same phases occurring.
 There are initiation and closure of an agile project.
 We have to control it as well as execute it.
-Running an agile project does not mean lack of planning - actually there is a critical planning aspect in agile development, but it happens in iterations.
+Running an agile project does not mean a lack of planning - actually, there is a critical planning aspect in agile development, but it happens in iterations.